25 Interesting 5G Stats & Facts You Need to Know (Infographics)

 In short, it’s the beginning of the ‘Fourth Industrial Revolution’.
 However, to answer the questions — 5G will be the fifth generation of state-of-the-art wireless tech, bringing a whole host of improvements to wireless networking performance.

 Intrigued yet?
 No?
-Read on to learn more about how 5G is poised to make big strides in 2020 and what this will mean for entire industries and adjacent technologies.
+Read to unravel how 5G is poised to take big strides over the coming years and how this technology will likely impact other sectors and adjacent technologies.

 Not surprising that the increased adoption will bring increased revenues to the major players in this roll-out.